intellum/brakeman-linter-action/README.md

 ## Brakeman github action

+Forked from devmasx, because github actions can only use github-approved actions or those from the same org.

 Brakeman is a static analysis tool which checks Ruby on Rails applications for security vulnerabilities.
 [See more](https://github.com/presidentbeef/brakeman)